Hydration is the cornerstone of success for triathletes.

 Health Risks

-Severe dehydration can lead to a range of problems, from kidney stones to urinary tract infections, and in extreme cases, life-threatening conditions.
+Severe dehydration can lead to a range of problems, from kidney stones to urinary tract infections and, in extreme cases, life-threatening conditions.

-1. Kidney Strain
+Kidney Strain

 This can lead to kidney overload and even kidney stones.

-2. Cardiovascular Stress
+Cardiovascular Stress

-Dehydration reduces blood volume, forcing your heart to work harder to circulate the same amount of blood.
+Dehydration reduces blood plasma volume, forcing your heart to work harder to circulate the same amount of blood.

 This can increase your heart rate and stress your cardiovascular system.